 Beyond Hot Springs: Wellness, Activities, and Family Fun

-Stargazing: Dark, dry skies offer excellent visibility on clear nights, with the Milky Way often visible in midsummer.
-Evening temperatures can dip into the 40–50°F range in the shoulder seasons, so bring layers.
+Stargazing: Dark, dry skies provide excellent visibility on clear nights.
+You can often see the Milky Way in midsummer.
+Evening temperatures can dip into the 40–50°F, so bring layers.

 Land and play: Explore Redrock Canyon walking paths, 5K and 10K riverside running routes, or enjoy pickleball, basketball, mini golf, cornhole, boccia, and horseshoes.
-The fitness room features ellipticals, treadmills, stationary bikes, and free weights for cross-training before a recovery soak.
+The fitness room has ellipticals, treadmills, stationary bikes, and free weights.

 Food and community: Chinook Restaurant & Appaloosa Bar serve breakfast, lunch, and dinner, with wellness-focused menu items, kids’ options, and local flavors.
-A morning coffee bar operates from 8–11 AM, and evening bingo during happy hour adds a casual social touch.
+A morning coffee bar is open from 8–11 AM.

 Kah-Nee-Ta Resort and Spa in Idaho: The picture "Kah-Nee-Ta Resort and Spa in Oregon private soaking tub on deck" shows a modern round soaking tub filled with water on a wooden deck, with a privacy fence and trees in the background.